Threshold Policy Settings

 Weekend Baselining

 The final section of the Advanced Options section on the Baseline tab is the Use separate patterns for weekdays and weekends checkbox.
-When this box is checked, the baselines for weekends (UTC Saturday and Sunday) will be calculated independently from the baselines for weekdays (UTC Monday through Friday), thereby taking into account variations in traffic patterns caused by day of week.
+When this box is checked, the baselines for weekends (UTC Saturday and Sunday) will be calculated independently from the baselines for weekdays (UTC Monday through Friday), thereby accounting for variations in traffic patterns caused by day of week.

 NMS Threshold Policies